Learning Objectives Repository - Sysadmin

 Example:

-2. Set ParentID to the subject ID or another category ID
+2. Set ParentID to the ID of the parent folder (e.g. MAT).

 Example:

-2. Set ParentID to the subject ID or category ID where it belongs
+2. Set ParentID to the relevant subject ID or parent category ID.

 Example:

-1. Add a row under the relevant learning objective
+1. Add a row for each learning objective.

-2. Set ParentID to the learning objective ID
+2. Set ParentID to the relevant subject ID or category ID.

 Example: